Southwest Tofu Scramble Breakfast Tacos

 Pat tofu dry and roll in a clean, absorbent towel with something heavy on top, such as a cast-iron skillet, for 15 minutes.

-While tofu is draining, prepare sauce by adding dry spices to a small bowl and adding enough water to make a pourable sauce.
+While tofu is draining, prepare sauce by adding dry spices to a small bowl and in a separate bowl combine liquid aminos, almond milk, and and add water mix and add to spice mixture to make a pourable sauce.
 Set aside.

 Prep veggies and warm a large skillet over medium heat (we like to use our wok).
 Once hot, add a little vegetable broth and the onion and red pepper.
 Season with a pinch each salt and pepper and stir.
 Cook until softened – about 5 minutes.